ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

 Some stations only report during day time, so they don't have any value before the first hour of observation.

-This file contains for the selected province or territory:
+This file contains for the selected province or territory :
 * Today so far Hot and Cold spots for Canada
 * Today so far Hot and Cold spots for the selected province/territory
-* The observations and records for each station available:
+* The observations and records for each station available :
     * Maximum air temperature for today (°C)
     * Minimum air temperature for today (°C)
     * Wind direction of the peak wind (code)